 Lori Gibson Banducci

-Lori Gibson Banducci serves as vice-chair of the Idaho Conservation League Board.
+Lori Gibson Banducci serves as chair of the Idaho Conservation League Board.

 Lori was born in El Paso, Texas.
 She received a BA in economics from Stanford University and an MBA from the Haas School of Business at the University of California, Berkeley.